hackup/NanoSwinSIDc/README.md

 ![NanoSinSIDc Rev.1](media/nano-swinsid-c-rev1.JPG)

 Revision 1 has been tested and can be confirmed working.
+Caveat: The Board/Filter labels for JP1/JP2 have accidentally been swapped!

 ![NanoSinSIDc Rev.2](media/nano-swinsid-c-rev2.JPG)